Equality and diversity

 The Centre for Environmental Policy (CEP) at Imperial College London is committed to promoting and championing a university environment where all students, staff and visitors are treated with respect, consideration and courtesy and feel safe and supported.

-The Centre for Environmental Policy was awarded the Athena SWAN Bronze Award in October 2019 and is currently working towards attaining its Silver Award.
+The Centre for Environmental Policy was awarded the Athena Swan Bronze Award ( see Bronze CEP Athena SWAN application in October 2019 and is currently working towards attaining its Silver Award.

 Flexible Working at CEP